-Independent Auditors' Report
+Independent Accountants' Report

-We have examined the accompanying Schedule of Average Daily Costs Per State Inmate by Security Classification (the Schedule) of the Mississippi Department of Corrections (MDOC) for the year ended June 30, 2007.
-MDOC's management is responsible for the Schedule of Average Daily Costs Per State Inmate by Security Classification.
+We have examined management's assertion that the accompanying Schedule of Average Daily Costs Per State Inmate by Security Classification (the Schedule) of the State of Mississippi Department of Corrections (MDOC) for the year ended June 30, 2008, is presented in accordance with the measurement and disclosure criteria set forth in Note 2 to the Schedule.
+MDOC's management is responsible for the assertion.
 Our responsibility is to express an opinion based on our examination.

 Except as explained in the following paragraph, our examination was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants and, accordingly, included examining, on a test basis, evidence supporting the Schedule of Average Daily Costs Per State Inmate by Security Classification and performing such other procedures as we considered necessary in the circumstances.
-The procedures were designed to determine the average costs per state inmate day based on historical data.
 We believe that our examination provides a reasonable basis for our opinion.

-We were not engaged to examine the debt service costs which are included in the Schedule.
+We were not engaged to and did not examine the debt service costs which are included in the Schedule.
 These costs were provided by the Joint Legislative Committee on Performance Evaluation and Expenditure Review.

 This Schedule is based on the most accurate data and information available from MDOC staff at the time.
 MDOC facilities do not include a minimum or medium security facility which operates as a 1,000-bed correctional facility.
 Consequently, actual costs of operation of a 1,000-bed correctional facility may be materially different than those shown in the Schedule.
-Additionally, should MDOC management significantly alter the assumptions in the design, construction, and operational concept for a 1,000-bed correctional facility as presented in this report, the daily costs per state inmate amount would change.
+Additionally, should MDOC's management significantly alter the assumptions in the design, construction, and operational concept for a 1,000-bed correctional facility as presented in this report, the daily costs per state inmate amount would change.

-In our opinion, except for debt service costs and subject to the limitations set forth in the preceding paragraph, the Schedule referred to above presents, in all material respects, average daily costs per state inmate by security classification for a 1,000-bed correctional facility for the year ended June 30, 2007, in conformity with the measurement and disclosure criteria set forth in
+In our opinion, except for debt service costs as explained in the second preceding paragraph, the Schedule referred to above presents, in all material respects, average daily costs per state inmate by security classification for a 1,000-bed correctional facility for the year ended June 30, 2008, based on the measurement and disclosure criteria set forth in Note 2 to the Schedule.